quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

 ## Site news

 RAL: Aquilon is now in production
-* Private cloud, including a VM provisionning prototype service
+* Private cloud, including a VM provisioning prototype service
   * Also need to do some cleanup in Aquilon when the VM is shut down
 * Ceph
 * Template library used